sanaznami/MTL_JND/README.md

 <h1 align="center"> LASeR-JND: Lightweight Multitask Learning for Robust JND Prediction using Latent Space and Reconstructed Frames</h1>

 ## Introduction

-This is the implementation of ... paper in Tensorflow.
+This is the implementation of LASeR-JND: Lightweight Multitask Learning for Robust JND Prediction using Latent Space and Reconstructed Frames paper in Tensorflow.

 **Abstract**